“People do not fucking change!”

 “And there’s a reason our ancestors dropped the ‘paleo diet.’
 Plants tasted worse and weren’t as nourishing.”

 Celia: “Yeah well, throw some buzzwords in front of anything and you can get people into it.”

 “A few celebrity sponsors and you’ve enchanted the masses.”

-GM: “We think the miracles of technology will make people believe in science, but just as often it leads them astray.
+GM: “We think ubiquitous technology will make more people believe in science, but sometimes all it does is spread disinformation.
 Dr. Crawford and I like to bitch about that together.”